Many wealthy families are reconsidering their approach to estate planning and gift and estate taxes in 2021.

 Joe Biden has called for returning estate taxes to 2009 levels, which could mean a top rate of 45 percent — versus the current 40 percent rate — and a $3.5 million exemption limit.

-Biden also has indicated he would eliminate a tool that helps families mitigate capital gains tax burdens for heirs —the "step-up" in basis that values inherited assets on the date of the benefactor's death rather than on the purchase date.
+Biden also has indicated he could eliminate a tool that helps families mitigate capital gains tax burdens for heirs —the "step-up" in basis that values inherited assets on the date of the benefactor's death rather than on the purchase date.

 This step-up can eliminate or drastically cut capital gains taxes on assets that have grown in value over many years, since the deceased family member purchased them.